BlueCoderXD/financial-service/README.md

 `./gradlew test`

-If gradle command is not working, you can also run the project by starting the application via the main method in the class FinancialServiceApplication or run this command under the root folder:
+You can also run the project by starting the application via the main method in the class FinancialServiceApplication or run this command under the root folder:

 `java -jar ./build/libs/financial-service-0.0.1-SNAPSHOT.jar`